rebelsky/csc301-jekyll/_dev/_assignments/assignment04.md

 Use unit tests to verify that key/value pairs are appropriately added, updated, and removed.

+You need not test your hash function.

-Bonus: Parameterize the hash table "constructor" to permit changing some or all of these policies.
+Bonus: Parameterize the hash table "constructor" to permit changing some or all of these policies (e.g., the percent at which you expand, the hash function).

 ## Part 2: Sets of Strings